-Alana Marie Urda is (Co-Founder, Artistic Director) of Amalgamate Dance Company (ADC) where she pursues using dance for a purpose through her choreographic works, documentaries and company events.
-Urda has envisioned and produced a range of distinguished dance events, charity projects, and educational workshops with ADC.
-Her ADC repertoire has been celebrated in renowned NYC venues and tours both nationally and internationally.
+Alana Marie Urda is (Co-Founder, Artistic Director) of Amalgamate where she pursues using dance for a purpose through her choreographic works, documentaries and company events.
+Urda has envisioned and produced a range of distinguished dance events, charity projects, and educational workshops with Amalgamate.
+Her repertoire has been celebrated in renowned NYC venues and tours both nationally and internationally.
 Commissioned for numerous projects, she has set choreography on dancers across the states and presented work at Jacob's Pillow Inside/Out Series, Boston University, BBKings, Sant'Angelo in Vado, Italy, Brunei, Asia, The Times Center, Ailey Citigroup, and Merce Cunningham Studio.
-Urda is an Artist in Residence at Bridge for Dance and Grant Recipient of the NYC Dance Response Fund, a program of Dance/NYC established by the Mertz Gilmore Foundation.
-With a BFA in dance from FSU, she is Assistant Director of The Trinity School After School Program, a Teaching Artist at New York City Center, and is Choreographer for the West Side Y’s Professional Kids Company and The Events in Orlando, FL.
+With a BFA in dance from FSU, she is Co-Director of The Trinity School After School Program, a Teaching Artist at New York City Center and The Events in Orlando, FL.
 Her extensive freelance highlights include choreographing for Lily Chiam’s debut album concert in Brunei, Asia and Off-Broadway productions, Angels, the Musical / Duke Theatre, Dear Mr. Rosan / 777 Theatres, and Into the Woods Jr./ The Marjorie S. Deane Little Theater.
 She has worked with artists such as Peter Kalivas, Ronnie Demarco, Suzanne Farrell, Dan Wagoner, and Jawole Zollar.
 As an entrepreneur, she continues to create dance events that involve community engagement and provide more job opportunities for dancers.
-Photo by Nathan Johnson

 Gina Marie Borden (Intern Manager) is a graduate of Barnard College, Columbia University, where she majored in dance and completed a program in women’s leadership.
 Her senior piece was a solo created collaboratively with former Trisha Brown Dance Company member Mariah Maloney.
 She has performed in works by Susan Rethorst, Beth Gill, and Lance Gries at New York Live Arts, and in a work by Jon Kinzel at Miller Theater.
 Borden choreographed Columbia University’s 119th Annual Varsity Show, performed a solo in GROUNDPLAN at La Plaza Cultural, and created work for Fete de l’Hurricane at Red Bean Studios.
 Other performance credits include Ferrum by Carte Blanche Performance and ...on a darkling plain and Quizas by Andrew Jannetti and Dancers.
 Borden studied in Paris under the direction of Michael Foley and Colleen Thomas in June 2012.
 In August 2015, Borden attended Amalgamate Dance Company’s BREAK OUT dance program in Sant'Angelo in Vado, Italy, where she performed in works by Alana Marie Urda and Jessica Taylor.
 She was cast as a part of Amalgamate Dance Company’s Guest Artist Showcase 6 in a work by Bryan Strimpel, and is currently a dancer and Assistant Artistic Director of Jessica Lewis Arts.